dilrubashowkat/dilrubashowkat.github.io/README.md

 ## SELECTED RESEARCH PUBLICATIONS

 ### Peer-Reviewed Journal and Conference Papers
+1. **Dilruba Showkat**, Lingqing Wang, Laveda Chan, Alexandra To, *Equality Engine: Fostering Critical Machine Learning Bias Literacy Through a Transformational Game.*, In Proceedings of the ACM on Human-Computer Interaction, 9(2), 1-31.
-1. Alexandra To, Angela D. R. Smith, **Dilruba Showkat**, Adinawa Adjagbodjou, Christina Harrington, *"Flourishing in the Everyday: Moving Beyond Damage-Centered Design in HCI for BIPOC Communities."*, In Proceedings of the ACM Conference on Designing Interactive Systems Conference (DIS'23), 21 pages, 2023. [https://doi.org/10.1145/3563657.3596057](https://doi.org/10.1145/3563657.3596057)
+2. Alexandra To, Angela D. R. Smith, **Dilruba Showkat**, Adinawa Adjagbodjou, Christina Harrington, *"Flourishing in the Everyday: Moving Beyond Damage-Centered Design in HCI for BIPOC Communities."*, In Proceedings of the ACM Conference on Designing Interactive Systems Conference (DIS'23), 21 pages, 2023. [https://doi.org/10.1145/3563657.3596057](https://doi.org/10.1145/3563657.3596057)
-2. **Dilruba Showkat**, Eric P. S. Baumer, *"It's Like the Value System in the Loop": Domain Experts' Values Expectations for NLP Automation."*, In Proceedings of the ACM Conference on Designing Interactive Systems (DIS), 100-122, 2022. [https://dl.acm.org/doi/10.1145/3532106.3533483](https://dl.acm.org/doi/10.1145/3532106.3533483)
+3. **Dilruba Showkat**, Eric P. S. Baumer, *"It's Like the Value System in the Loop": Domain Experts' Values Expectations for NLP Automation."*, In Proceedings of the ACM Conference on Designing Interactive Systems (DIS), 100-122, 2022. [https://dl.acm.org/doi/10.1145/3532106.3533483](https://dl.acm.org/doi/10.1145/3532106.3533483)
-3. **Dilruba Showkat**, Eric P. S. Baumer, *"Where Do Stories Come From?
+4. **Dilruba Showkat**, Eric P. S. Baumer, *"Where Do Stories Come From?
 Examining the Exploration Process in Investigative Data Journalism."*, In Proceedings of the ACM on Human-Computer Interac- tion, 5(CSCW2), 1-31, 2021. [https://dl.acm.org/doi/10.1145/3479534](https://dl.acm.org/doi/10.1145/3479534)
-4. **Dilruba Showkat**, Cindy Grimm, *"Identifying Gender Differences in Information Processing Style, Self-efficacy, and Tinkering for Robot Tele-operation."*, in the 15th International Conference on Ubiq- uitous Robots (UR), Hawaii, USA, 2018. [https://ieeexplore.ieee.org/document/8441766](https://ieeexplore.ieee.org/document/8441766)
+5. **Dilruba Showkat**, Cindy Grimm, *"Identifying Gender Differences in Information Processing Style, Self-efficacy, and Tinkering for Robot Tele-operation."*, in the 15th International Conference on Ubiq- uitous Robots (UR), Hawaii, USA, 2018. [https://ieeexplore.ieee.org/document/8441766](https://ieeexplore.ieee.org/document/8441766)